 An experienced writer, on the other hand, might need later-stage types of editing for their book.
 A line edit or proofreading service before publication may suffice.

-The genre of your work can impact the type of book editor you need
+The genre of your work

 If you're writing a highly technical book, such as a how-to guide on car maintenance, you'll need someone with experience in that field to fact-check your work.